Archival science: Emergence of provenance

 The principle of "respect des fonds" and of "original order" was adopted in Belgium and France about 1840 and spread throughout Europe during the following decades.
-Following the rise of state-run archives in France and Prussia, the rising volume of modern records entering the archive made the adherence to the manuscript tradition impossible; there were not enough resources to organize and classify each record.
+Following the rise of state-run archives in France and Prussia, the increasing volume of modern records entering the archive made adherence to the manuscript tradition impossible; there were not enough resources to organize and classify each record.
 Provenance received its most pointed expression in the "Manual for the Arrangement and Description of Archives", a Dutch text published in 1898 and written by three Dutch archivists, Samuel Muller, Johan Feith, and Robert Fruin.
 This text provided the first description of the principle of provenance and argued that "original order" is an essential trait of archival arrangement and description.

 Complementing the work of the Dutch archivists and supporting the concept of provenance were the historians of the era.
 Through subject-based classification aided research, historians began to concern themselves with objectivity in their source material.
 For its advocates, provenance provided an objective alternative to the generally subjective classification schemes borrowed from librarianship.
 Historians increasingly felt that records should be maintained in their original order to better reflect the activity out of which they emerged.

 Debates

-Although original order is a generally accepted principle, there has been some debate surrounding this theory in regards to personal archives.
-It has been argued that original order is not always ideal for personal archives as they are far more complex than organizational archives.
-However, others prefer to remain loyal to the principle of original order and maintain that personal records are created and maintained for much the same reason as organizational archives and should therefore follow the same principles.
+Although original order is a generally accepted principle, there has been some debate about applicability to personal archiving.
+Original order is not always ideal for personal archives.
+However, some archivists insist that personal records are created and maintained for much the same reason as organizational archives and should follow the same principles.